 Freemie is much cheaper than Willow and Elvie.
 But if you prefer the convenience of a pump that tucks inside your bra without tubes dangling everywhere, your choice will be between Elvie and Willow.
 These are truly hands-free pumps.

 The double version of Elvie costs pretty much the same as Willow, however for the latter one you will (most likely) need to get the milk container.
 But look out for promo sets!

 PRO TIP: I recommend you to buy Willow from their official website to be sure you’re getting original product with full warranty.
 Willow Pump Gen 2 is sold out, but you can now get Willow 3 (with more gentle suction).

 What’s also important is that Elvie is now more difficult to find.
 If you want to get it on their official website there may be a wait list in some locations!
-Last time I checked there were last few pieces available on Amazon, but you need to check current availability on your own (get your Elvie here).
+I have found it in The Tot store – which I recommend for the super fast shipping (get your Elvie here).
+You can also search for it on Amazon.

 What Other Parents Say About Willow, Elvie & Freemie Pumps